erikrichardlarson/unbox/README.md

 When the app is open, it will log your recent rekordbox history to a txt file that can be used in OBS.
 This file updates in real-time.

-Currently this only works on the Mac version of rekordbox 6, but a Windows version is coming out very soon.
+Currently this only works on rekordbox 6, I'm looking into version 5 and how to support.